-If you are on leave and traveling either in the United States or Outside of the Continental United States, consider making stops at local military bases to save hundreds of dollars throughout your travels and stay in military base inns and lodges.
+If you are on leave and traveling either in the United States or Outside of the Continental United States (OCONUS), consider making stops at local military bases to save hundreds of dollars throughout your travels and stay in military base inns and lodges.

-Not only will your stay be less expensive per night, but your safety on a military base and other amenities offered to military bases (PX, Exchange, Commissary) are available as well on most bases.
+Not only will your stay be less expensive per night, but you're likely safer on a military base and other amenities that are offered to military bases (PX, Exchange, Commissary) are available to you as well.

 Military personnel on leave, military family members, and military retirees are authorized to stay at military billeting units as what is called Priority Two Space Available.
 The military members who have greater priority are those traveling on official business, extended stay training, and those with temporarily assigned duty orders (TAD).